-A: How is it possible?
-That’s a very long story with a very good answer reserved for our clients who quickly learn from us how it happens.
+A: That’s a very long story with a very good answer reserved for our clients who quickly learn from us how it happens.
 Can we help you reach crowdfunding success too?
 We sure can.
-Sign up for any of our crowdfunding publicity packages and let’s gets started.
+Contact us and we’ll tell you all about.

 Q: When can I expect to receive my press release draft?

 A: You’ll receive your press release draft the next business day assuming we have the preview link of your crowdfunding project.

 Q: What is Public Relations exactly?

 Public relations helps build awareness of companies, products, services, technologies, people and issues among key audiences and influencers.
 Crowdfunding public relations helps crowdfunders create an identity in the industry, media and community.
 Public relations is the use of established public forums (social media platforms, magazines, newspapers, TV and Radio etc.), to deliver a message to a targeted audience.
 Public relations is an executive-level function much like finance, accounting, human resources and law.
 There is a basic methodology that includes five points: goals, objectives, strategy, tactics and target audience.

 Otherwise stated, PR is about building trust and often includes creating a strong brand and great reputation to allow you to build relationships with the public.
 For your crowdfunding campaign, those relationships will be with the public at large who are potential backers as well as members of the media – TV, Radio, Print, Online or Blog.
 Your relationship with either of these audiences may or may not be mutually beneficial at any given time.
 Great PR creates mutually beneficial relationships and incites change.
 Superior PR can help you change behaviors and opinions in your favor.